sradc/patchless_mlp_mixer/README.md

 ## Autoencoder

-Note that skip connections are removed for the autoencoder model, because they cause the model to be initialised as the identity function, (due to the initial 0 scalar gate), which would make the model trivially an autoencoder.
+Note that skip connections are removed for the autoencoder model, because they would cause the model to be initialised as the identity function, (due to the initial 0 scalar gate), which would make the model trivially an autoencoder.

 ```python